 A fundamental principle of modern research is that results can be replicated, verified, falsified and/or reused for other purposes.
-In the digital age, this means free access to research data on the Internet while respecting intellectual property rights and ethical standards.
+In the digital age, this means providing free access to research data on the internet while still respecting intellectual property rights and ethical standards.

-For projects approved under the new guidelines as of January 1, 2019, the Austrian Science Fund (FWF) expects open access to Research data and similar materials collected and/or analyzed with the help of FWF funds:
+For projects approved under the new guidelines as of January 1, 2019, the Austrian Science Fund (FWF) expects open access to be provided to Research data and similar materials collected and/or analyzed using FWF funding:

-- Open access is mandatory for research data on which the project’s scientific publications is based.
-This means all the data needed to reproduce and verify the results of the publications, including the associated metadata.
-This data should be published as soon as possible, and no later than together with the corresponding scientific publication.
+- Open access is mandatory for the research data underlying the project’s academic publications.
+This means all data needed to reproduce and verify the results of the publications, including the associated metadata.
+This data should be published as soon as possible, and no later than together with the corresponding academic publication.
 If open access to this data is not possible or only partially possible for legal, ethical, or other reasons, justification for this must be provided in the Data Management Plan (DMP) (see Research Data Management).

-- Open access to all other research data from a project is at the discretion of the project leader.
+- Open access to all other research data from a project is at the discretion of the principal investigator.
 This includes curated data that cannot be directly attributed to a publication, or raw data, including associated metadata.
 In any case, such data must also be described in the DMP (see Research Data Management).

 Criteria for open research data